Book Lists

 The Scarlet Letter by Nathaniel Hawthorne (Romantic Story) Annotated

-Nathaniel Hawthorne''s THE SCARLET LETTER reaches to our nation''s historical and moral roots for the material of great tragedy.
+Nathaniel Hawthorne's THE SCARLET LETTER reaches to our nation's historical and moral roots for the material of great tragedy.
 Set in an early New England colony, the novel shows the terrible impact a single, passionate act has on the lives of three members of the community: the defiant Hester Prynne; the fiery, tortured Reverend Dimmesdale; and the obsessed, vengeful Chillingworth.
-With THE SCARLET LETTER, Hawthorne became the first American novelist to forge from our Puritan heritage a universal classic, a masterful exploration of humanity''s unending struggle with sin, guilt and pride.
+With THE SCARLET LETTER, Hawthorne became the first American novelist to forge from our Puritan heritage a universal classic, a masterful exploration of humanity's unending struggle with sin, guilt and pride.
 Set in Puritan Massachusetts Bay Colony during the years 1642 to 1649, the novel tells the story of Hester Prynne who conceives a daughter through an affair and then struggles to create a new life of repentance and dignity.
 Containing a number of religious and historic allusions, the book explores themes of legalism, sin, and guilt.The Scarlet Letter was one of the first mass-produced books in America.
 It was popular when first published and is considered a classic work today.
 It inspired numerous film, television, and stage adaptations.
 Critics have described it as a masterwork and novelist D. H. Lawrence called it a "perfect work of the American imagination".

-release date: Nov 06, 2020
+release date: Nov 07, 2020

-The House of the Seven Gables Unique Annotated
+The House of the Seven Gables by Nathaniel Hawthorne

-release date: Oct 07, 2020
+release date: Sep 22, 2020

-The House of the Seven Gables Unique Annotated
+The House of the Seven Gables by Nathaniel Hawthorne

 The SCARLET LETTER by Nathaniel Hawthorne the New Annotated Literary Version